Because we imagine a future where there’s no need to use virgin resources.

 The little details that make the difference

-- Spacious internal and external pockets, to carry smartphone or wallet
+Wide internal and external pockets to carry your smartphone or your wallet.

 Greta has two external side pockets, one of whose with a snap botton, and two other internal pockets.

 Ernesto has three external pockets with little hoodies, one of whose placed on the chest.
 It has also two big side pockets with a snap botton.

 Our man's jacket Ernesto has another sophisticated detail which recalls the workwear inspiration style: namely, we put on the superior external pocket a cartridge holder for pens and tools, made from recycled jeans yarn.

 The snap buttons of the Avant-garde jacket are placed both at the front cannon as a closure and on the cuff and at the bottom of the jacket to change the width as comfortable and easy as possible.
 We have selected them by choosing nickel free materials and with a bronzed galvanized finish made in a sustainable way for the environment and people's health.

 The details on the Avant-garde jeans jacket are made with a ribbon, made from recycled jeans yarn as well.
 The ribbon aims is to support the fabric and it prevents the internal deterioration of the fabric, as they used to do in the past with pant's hem.